OctopusDeploy/docs/docs/octopus-rest-api/examples/index.md

 ### TypeScript examples

 The TypeScript examples are written using the [TypeScript API Client for Octopus Deploy](https://github.com/OctopusDeploy/api-client.ts).
-Currently, this client does not support being hosted in a browser context; a Node.js runtime host is assumed.

 ## Bulk operations

 Sometimes you want to perform an action on a resource in Octopus multiple times.
 For example, connecting a tenant to all of your projects.
 Having to run a script that performs an operation once, repeatedly, can become tedious.

 To help with this, we've included examples of [bulk operations](/docs/octopus-rest-api/examples/bulk-operations/index.md) using the Octopus REST API.